cloudfoundry/docs-buildpacks/java/grails-service-bindings.html.md

     ```

 1. Add the following code to your `DataSource.groovy` file to enable Cloud
-Foundry's `getCloud` method to function locally or other environments outside of
+Foundry's `getCloud` method to function locally or in other environments outside
-a cloud.
+of a cloud.

     ```groovy
     def cloud = null